very-good-science/our-handbook/book/guide/how-to-use/editing-together.md

 - [ ] Make your own copy of this repo
     - [ ] Fork the repo (if your group doesn't have a GitHub organisation, perhaps make one and fork to there).
     - [ ] Make all members of your team collaborators of the forked repo (and/or members of the GitHub organisation).
     - [ ] Ensure the group agrees on what license your handbook materials will use.
 By default it will use the CC-BY license (as you will copy it when you copy this repository).
-If you'd like to use a different license, edit it before you start making changes.
+If you'd like to use a different license instead, replace the LICENSE.md file in the root directory before you start making other changes.
 - [ ] Choose a day or two for an away day/book sprint.
 This can be done synchronously or asynchronously, and virtually or in the same space.
     - [ ] Find (a) time(s) when everyone can attend
     - [ ] Book a room if necessary